gmuric/gmuric.github.io/_pages/about.md

 I am a Principal Scientist at the [InferLink Corporation](https://www.inferlink.com/).
 Previously a Research Computer Scientist at the [USC‘s](https://www.usc.edu/) [Information Sciences Institute - Artificial Intelligence Division](https://www.isi.edu/).
 I got a PhD in Engineering at TU Dresden at the [Faculty of Electrical and Computer Engineering](https://tu-dresden.de/ing/elektrotechnik).

-I am a Principal Investigator and researcher specializing in **AI**, **Natural Language Processing**, **Agent-based Simulations** and **Causal Modelling**.
+I am a Researcher and Principal Investigator specializing in **AI**, **Natural Language Processing**, **Agent-based Simulations** and **Causal Modelling**.
 I lead multidisciplinary projects funded by **DARPA** and the **DoD**, tackling some of the most complex challenges.
 My work includes knowledge extraction from unstructured texts, combating online influence campaigns, multilingual translation for low-resource languages, and simulating information environments.
 I also study misinformation and extremist dynamics, with numerous publications in leading journals and conferences.

 ## Employment History